sap-tutorials/Tutorials/tutorials/iot-sac-integration-ext/iot-sac-integration-ext.md

 3. Use case definition: Based on the business needs, user can configure the dimensions and measures based on property set types available in the thing model.

-    Let us configure a chart in SAP Analytics Cloud to map the Average Temperature of each silo for last 7 days of data where the data is aggregated Daily.
+    Let us configure a chart in SAP Analytics Cloud to map the Average Temperature of each silo for last 7 days of data where the data is aggregated daily.

     Sample data model with daily aggregates for the last 7 days: